Efficient algorithms to solve atom reconfiguration problems. I. The redistribution-reconfiguration (red-rec) algorithm: Atom reconfiguration problems

+We distinguish a \emph{dynamic trap array} from a \emph{static trap array} depending on whether the location and physical properties of the traps can change over time.
+The set of all dynamic traps is chosen to contain the static trap array.
+In this way, an atom in a static trap can be displaced to any other static trap by actuating the dynamic trap array.
+We refer to the \emph{target region} of the array as the set of static traps containing the target configuration of atoms.
+We refer to the \emph{storage region} as the set of all remaining static traps.

-In the remainder of this paper we focus our attention on trap arrays defined in the restricted plane $[0,L]^2\subset\mathbb{R}^2$, the \emph{field of view}, which effectively replaces $\mathbb{R}^3$ in the previous definitions.
-Typical geometries in $\mathbb{R}^2$ include (a)~\emph{Bravais lattices} (oblique, rectangular, centered rectangular, square, and hexagonal), which are specified by their origin and generator vectors, (b)~\emph{sub-lattices}, which are specified by their origin, generator vectors of the parent lattice, and coordinate numbers (indicating which elements in the parent lattice are present), and (c)~\emph{arbitrary geometries}, which are specified by a list of spatial coordinates.
+In the remainder of this paper, we focus our attention on trap arrays located in a restricted \emph{field of view}, which is defined as the restricted plane $[-L/2,L/2]^2\subset\mathbb{R}^2$ whose square side length is equal to $L\in\mathbb{R}$.
+This restricted plane replaces $\mathbb{R}^3$ in the previous definitions.
+Typical geometries $V$ in $\mathbb{R}^2$ include \begin{enumerate}[(a)] \item \emph{Bravais lattices} (oblique, rectangular, centered rectangular, square, or hexagonal), which are specified by their origin and generator vectors, \item \emph{sub-lattices}, which are specified by their origin, generator vectors of the parent lattice, and coordinate numbers (indicating which elements in the parent lattice are present), and \item \emph{arbitrary geometries}, which are specified by a list of spatial coordinates. \end{enumerate}

-More specifically, we focus our attention on trap arrays with a grid geometry, effectively solving the problem of preparing a target configuration of $N_a^T=\sqrt{N_a^T}\times\sqrt{N_a^T}$ atoms forming a square-compact region in the center of a static trap array with a square-lattice geometry and rectangular dimensions containing $N_{t}=N_{t}^x\times N_{t}^y$ traps.
-We choose the number of traps to be $N_{t}^x=\sqrt{N_a^T}$ and $N_{t}^y=\eta\sqrt{N_a^T}$, so that $N_{t}=\eta N_a^T$, where $\eta=N_{t}/N_a^T$ is the \emph{overhead factor} quantifying the excess in optical traps needed to compensate for atom loss and imperfect loading efficiency.
-We refer to the \emph{internal region} or \emph{target region} of the trap array as the set of static traps containing the target configuration of atoms and the \emph{external region} as the set of all remaining static traps.
-The red-rec algorithm could be further extended to more general oblique lattices with rhomboidal boundaries, including triangular lattices with two generator vectors of equal norm oriented at a relative angle of $\pi/3$.
+We generally refer to a column as the primary generator vector of the static trap array along which the number of traps is the largest.
+When the generator vectors of the lattice are not orthogonal, then columns and rows can be understood as distinct primary and secondary generator vectors of the array.